Branston Church of England Infant Academy

 RE contributes to the following specific areas of the early learning goals:

 Children will learn about a range of religious celebrations through artefacts, music and stories.
 They will begin to develop a sense of their own need, views and feelings an act sensitively to the needs and views of others.
-Through the RE curriculum, children will develop a sense of right and wrong, and how we can help each other.
-This will lead to developing an understanding of other cultures through asking questions as they encounter them.
+This will lead to developing an understanding of other cultures and worldviews through asking questions as they encounter them.

 Religious Education in KS1: